bugsymangesh23/Higher_Level_programming/Python_Interpreter/README.md

 ## Disadvantage

 > 1. Speed of runnning code is compromised.
-Which is not an issue since it's an exercise to help understand python
+Which is not an issue since this project serves as  an exercise to aid one understand how Python is translated to machine code.

  For more info about the project visit: [Python interpreter written in python](https://aosabook.org/en/500L/a-python-interpreter-written-in-python.html)